-Amity Learning Center is Licensed by the Illinois Department of Children and Family Service (DCFS) accredited by the National Association for the Education of Young Children (NAEYC) and holds ExceleRate GOLD status.
-We are on of the highest quality child care center in the area!
+Amity Learning Center is licensed by the Illinois Department of Children and Family Service (DCFS), accredited by the National Association for the Education of Young Children (NAEYC), and holds ExceleRate GOLD status.
+We are one of the highest quality childcare centers in the area!

 Hours of Operation